 Glidden in Colorado County, Texas — The American South (West South Central)

 Topics.
-This historical marker is listed in this topic list: Churches & Religion.
-A significant historical year for this entry is 1895.
+This historical marker is listed in these topic lists: African Americans • Churches & Religion • Education.
+A significant historical year for this entry is 1896.

 Location.
 29° 41.843′ N, 96° 35.786′ W. Marker is in Glidden, Texas, in Colorado County.
 Marker is at the intersection of Taylor Street and Olive Branch Street, on the left when traveling east on Taylor StreetTouch for map.
 Marker is at or near this postal address: 206 Taylor Street, Glidden TX 78943, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Rocky Chapel (within shouting distance of this marker); Glidden Baptist Church (approx. 0.6 miles away); Glidden (approx. 0.6 miles away); Hebrew Benevolence Society Cemetery (approx. 2 miles away); Columbus Odd Fellows Rest Cemetery (approx. 2.2 miles away); Site of the Camp of Gen. Joaquín Ramírez y Sesma (approx. 2.2 miles away); The Rev. Jacob Scherer (approx. 2.3 miles away); American Legion Memorial (approx. 2.7 miles away).
 Touch for a list and map of all markers in Glidden.

 Credits.
 This page was last revised on August 6, 2021.
 It was originally submitted on August 5, 2021, by James Hulse of Medina, Texas.
 This page has been viewed 114 times since then and 10 times this year.
 Photos: 1, 2, 3, 4. submitted on August 5, 2021, by James Hulse of Medina, Texas.